-(i) The employees' share in Company profit paid during the year or prior-year tax losses pending application; and (ii) Payments that are also exempt for employees.
+- (i) The employees' share in Company profit paid during the year or prior-year tax losses pending application; and - (ii) Payments that are also exempt for employees.

-The PTU is recognized in the nonconsolidated statements of profit or loss and other comprehensive income.
+The PTU is recognized in the nonconsolidated statements of profit or loss and other comprehensive income under "Employee benefits".

-Mexico Labor Law Reform introduces a limit to the amount payable for employees' share in profit; the PTU amount allocated to each worker should not exceed the higher of the equivalent to 3 (three) months of their current salary or the average PTU collected by the employee over the previous 3 (three) years.
+The PTU amount allocated to each worker should not exceed the higher of the equivalent to 3 months of their current salary or the average PTU collected by the employee over the previous 3 years.
 Should the PTU assessed be lower than or equal to such cap, the PTU incurred will be determined by applying 10% of the Company's taxable profit.
 Should the incurred PTU exceed such limit, the cap should be applied, and it will be considered the PTU incurred for the period.